raphael-group/hatchet/docs/source/doc_combine_counts_fw.md

 ## Input

-combine-counts takes in input three tab-separate files:
+combine-counts-fw takes in input three tab-separate files:

 1. A file of read counts for genomic bins obtained from the matched-normal sample, specified by the flag `-c`, `--normalbins`.
 The tab separated file has the following fields.